 You’ll also uncover some medical marvels, as you find out how venom has been used throughout modern medicine, including treatment for diabetes and impotence.

 Venue Details & Map

 - Public transport:

 - Tube: South Kensington Train: Victoria/Paddington.
-Either use pedestrian tunnel from South Kensington station and exit where signposted or access via Exhibition Road.
+Either use pedestrian tunnel from South Kensington station and exit where signposted or access via Exhibition Road and Cromwell Road.